judajuded2012/My_Portfolio/index.md

 **Quantifiable result:** We could predict the Bike rental demand resulting in [**51%** accuracy](https://github.com/judajuded2012/Linear-Regression-project).

-- Used Random Forest Regressor to predict the number of bikes rented in the city of Seoul
+- Used Linear Regression to predict the number of bikes rented in the city of Seoul
 - The data had quite a few categorical variables which were encoded for use in the model
 - Encoded categorical variables to numeric using Sklearn due to the presence of many string columns
-- Cross Validation for validating the training data and model fit.
-- Fit a Random Forest Regressor with high prediction accuracy through iteration

 ***